 The principal aims of the Federation are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.

-Among the events sanctioned and coordinated by the ISF are the annual Skyrunner® World Series; the biennial World Championships; the annual Continental Championships and the Vertical World Circuit (skyscraper racing).
+Among the events sanctioned and coordinated by the ISF are the annual Skyrunner® World Series; the Skyrunner National Series, the annual Youth Skyrunning World Championships; the Continental Championships; the biennial World Championships; and the Vertical World Circuit (skyscraper racing).